 This policy shall be interpreted in a manner which is consistent with applicable statutes and regulations adopted by the federal and state governments.
-In the event of inconsistency, the federal and state adopted requirements shall prevail.
+In the event of inconsistency, the federal or state-adopted requirements shall prevail.

-Driver of school vehicles, including activity driver, are not required to obtain a Commercial Driver License (CDL) unless they operate a vehicle that is designed to carry ten (10) or more passengers, including the driver.
+Drivers of school vehicles, including activity drivers, are not required to obtain a Commercial Drivers License (CDL) unless they operate a vehicle that is designed to carry ten (10) or more passengers, including the driver.